 Scope

 Virtual Reality (VR) is a new type of media different from the traditional video and audio media.
-It generates realistic images, sounds and other sensations that replicate a real environment, and simulates a user's physical presence in this environment, by enabling the user to interact with this space and any objects depicted therein using specialized display screens or projectors and other devices.
-As one of the most important part of VR content, VR video, a.k.a., spherical/360-degree, had a fast development in the past few years.
+It generates realistic images, sounds and other sensations that replicate a real or imaginary environment, and simulates a user's physical presence in this environment, by enabling the user to interact with this space and any objects depicted therein using specialized display screens or projectors and other devices.
+As one of the most important type of VR content, VR video, a.k.a., spherical/360-degree, had a fast development in the past few years.
 In contrast to the traditional video, 360-degree video can capture all 360 degrees of a scene, simultaneously.
 Typically, users view 360-degree videos on Head-Mounted Display (HMD) and can turn around to view the immersive 360-degree space from different angles.
-Coupled with the large field of view (FOV) presented by HMD, 360-degree video can provide a relatively immersive experience, which is significantly different from the experience provided by the traditional video.
+Coupled with the large field of view (FOV) presented by HMD, 360-degree video can provide a relatively immersive experience, which is significantly different from the experience provided by traditional video.

 This recommendation describes methods to evaluate the sense of presence from viewing 360-degree video on an HMD.
 In general, this method utilizes a hierarchical design, where the entire evaluation process is divided into three abstraction layers.
 This Recommendation may be used to compare 360 degree VR devices performance in multiple environments, and to compare the quality impact of multiple 360 degree VR devices.